tiagopog/jsonapi-utils/README.md

 ## Full example

-In order to start working with JU after installing the gem you simply need to do the following:
+After installing the gem you simply need to:

-1. Include the gem (`include JSONAPI::Utils`) in the target controller or in a `BaseController`;
+1. Include its module (`include JSONAPI::Utils`) in controller (eg. `BaseController`);
 2. Define the resources for your models;
 3. Define routes;
-4. Use JU's render methods.
+4. Use JU's render/helper methods.

-Time for a full example, let's say we have a Rails application for a super simple blog:
+Ok, it's time for a more complete example.
+Let's say we have a Rails application for a super simple blog:

 ### Models